earojas4/6399-Project/README.md

 ## Navigation
 ### Datasets
-Data preperation and import code for each set
+Data preperation and import code for each dataset

+### Training
+Includes the training and validation loops used for all separate POV models and the full dataset trained models.
+Shorter training for finetuning was done on the Combined POV models.

+### Testing and metrics
+Code used to test each model, generate confusion matrices and calculate metrics

 ### Results
 Metrics and confusion matrices for each model grouped by POV first then architecture.
 Overall analysis is also within this folder

-### Testing and metrics
-Code used to test each model, generate confusion matrices and calculate metrics

 ### References
 Full reference list for the project